cognisant/Docs.DevelopmentProcess/README.md

 Trello cards get visibly tagged with one or more of the following:

 - A blue tag indicating the epic to which they belong
-- A red “Bug” tag, indicating that this is a defect, rather than a new request.
+- A red ‘Bug’ tag, indicating that this is a defect, rather than a new request.
-- A green “Ready” tag, indicating that the story is ready to be worked on.
+- A green ‘Ready’ tag, indicating that the story is ready to be worked on.
-- A pink “Regulatory Commitment” tag, for stories that have been promised to regulators as corrective/preventative actions.
+- A pink ‘Regulatory Commitment’ tag, for stories that have been promised to regulators as corrective/preventative actions.
 - One or more grey tags indicating the system(s) that are impacted by the change.
 These are not visible on the face of the card, but allow easy filtering by a system.

 **Descriptions**